Quick Start Guide

 This guide will help you get started faster but ultimately, you need to slow down and learn about Loop before you actually connect a pump and CGM to use open source software to automate insulin delivery in Closed Loop mode on a full-time basis.

-DAYS FIVE AND SIX – Test Settings
+DAYS SIX & SEVEN – Test Settings

 All new Loopers should start in Open Loop mode.
 The first step is to test basal.
 Basal rates should keep your glucose steady in the absence of food, exercise, illness, etc.